-- (16) Agent Orange Settlement payments. - (17) Earned Income Tax Credits (EITC) including anticipated monthly payments as well as year-end payments. - (18) Income tax refunds. - (19) Restitution payments made to individuals because of their status as victims of Nazi persecution. - (20) Non-recurring lump sum payments. - (21) Wage earnings of a dependent child under age 18. - (22) Utility allowances for residents of subsidized and public housing, unless the household receives the payment directly from the landlord or public housing authority to cover utility bills.
+- (16) Agent Orange Settlement payments. - (17) Earned Income Tax Credits including anticipated monthly payments as well as year-end payments. - (18) Income tax refunds. - (19) Restitution payments made to individuals because of their status as victims of Nazi persecution. - (20) Non-recurring lump sum payments. - (21) Wage earnings of a dependent child under age 18. - (22) Utility allowances for residents of subsidized and public housing, unless the household receives the payment directly from the landlord or public housing authority to cover utility bills.
 If the utility allowance is paid directly to the household, the amount of the payment is counted as unearned income in the month during which it is received. - (23) Money paid by an approved child-placement agency to the client for providing foster care for a child if the money is received through Title IV-E of the Adoption Assistance and Child Welfare Act of 1980 (P.L.
 96-272).
 Money received through Article VII of the Public Welfare code (62 P.S.
-Sections 701 774) also is not counted. - (24) Earned income from temporary census employment. - (25) Unemployment Compensation reductions due to a low balance in the Unemployment Compensation Trust Fund. - (26) A person who has unearned income may get a deduction for expenses that he or she has to pay to get the income.
-These expenses include, but are not limited to, the following: - Attorney fees; - Court costs; - Transportation costs; - The amount paid to a rental agency to handle rental property; - Court-ordered fees paid to a guardian who controls the person's income.
+Sections 701 - 774) also is not counted. - (24) Earned income from temporary census employment. - (25) Unemployment Compensation reductions due to a low balance in the Unemployment Compensation Trust Fund. - (26) Income of temporary Census employees that is received directly from the Census Bureau. - (27) Guaranteed Income Pilot Program Payments. - (28) A person who has unearned income may get a deduction for expenses that he or she has to pay to get the income.
+These expenses include, but are not limited to, the following: - Attorney fees;

+- Court costs; - Transportation costs; - The amount paid to a rental agency to handle rental property; - Court-ordered fees paid to a guardian who controls the person's income.